PHIL/THST 398 The Practice of Everyday life

 (3 units plus 1-unit fieldwork)

-* While the language of instruction is English, we recommend that participating students have an intermediate level of conversational Spanish (equivalent to SPAN 203 or higher) in order to participate in praxis community life.
+* While the language of instruction is English, we recommend that participating students have conversational spanish (completed 2 semesters of Begining Spanish or equivalent) in order to participate in praxis community life.
 Spanish language abilities will greatly aid in the immersion aspects of this program and as part of the required course load students will take the Spanish electiver course at the appropriate level.
 Students are also strongly encouraged to take Spanish language courses at LMU prior to departure or to enroll in online courses.